 Holzman Consultants Inc. has been retained by Ottawa Train Yards Inc. to prepare a planning rationale in support of an application for Site Plan Control at 200, 230, and 260 Steamline Street in the Alta Vista ward of the City of Ottawa (the "Subject Property").
-The purpose of the application is to facilitate the development of a 3 phase residential intensification project.
-This proposal will create approximately 1,884 units across seven high-rise structures and aim to meet density targets for the Transit Orient Development (TOD) zone.
+The purpose of the application is to facilitate the development of a 3-phase residential intensification project.
+This proposal will create approximately 1,864 units across seven high-rise structures and meet the density targets for the Transit Orient Development (TOD) zone.

-This report provides a description of the existing conditions and proposed development and contains a review of the applicable land use planning policies, including the Provincial Policy Statement (PPS), the Official Plan (OP) policies, and Zoning By-law provisions.
-The summary and conclusions indicate that the proposed applications are supported by the PPS, OP and Zoning By-law and represent good planning.
+This revised report provides a description of the existing conditions and proposed development and contains a review of the applicable land use planning policies, including the Provincial Policy Statement (PPS), the Official Plan (OP) and Secondary Plan policies, and the Zoning By-law provisions.
+The summary and conclusions indicate that the proposed applications are supported by the PPS, OP, Secondary Plan and Zoning By-law and represent good planning.